 They are excellent burrowers and can easily dig themselves out of sight when spotted.
-Their burrows can extend three metres below the surface and be up to ten metres long.
+Their burrows can extend three meters below the surface and be up to ten meters long.

-While American badgers stay in one area during winter, they may travel over 100 kilometres in summer.
+While American badgers stay in one area during winter, they may travel over 100 kilometers in summer.

 The honey badger is also known as the Ratel and is the only species in the genus Mellivora.
 The honey badger is more similar to weasels than other badger species.

 The honey badger has exceptionally thick skin, up to 6mm thick, and honey badgers are almost impervious to stings, bites, and even porcupine quills due to their thick skin.
 Dog bites rarely get through the skin, although the belly is not as wide.